Ten facts about agriculture

 6. Less fruit and vegetables

 Germany’s agricultural output covers only a third of demand for vegetables, and only one fifth of demand for fruit.
-Potatoes are the exception, where supply exceeds demand.
+For meat, milk, potatoes and sugar, production is greater than demand.

 7. Very few greenhouses